 GM insect-resistant (Bt) crops are engineered to produce a toxin that makes the entire plant toxic to some insects, such as butterflies and beetles.
 In the US, Bt crops decreased the use of insecticides by 124 million pounds between 1996 and 2011.

 However, the toxin produced by the plant may also have adverse environmental impacts.
-Bt crops simply change the way that pesticides are used, from sprayed on to built-in.
-Overall, GM crops in the US have increased pesticide use by 403 million pounds (183 million kgs).
+Bt crops simply change the way that pesticides are used, from sprayed on to built-in, and that means overally, GM crops in the US have increased pesticide use by 403 million pounds (183 million kgs).

 Herbicide-Resistant Weeds

-The increased use of specific herbicides with GM herbicide-tolerant crops resulted in the emergence and spread of herbicide-resistant (HR) weeds, or “superweeds” (currently 37 species of weeds that are tolerant to glyphosate around the world).
-These are weeds that develop resistance to certain herbicides when they are widely and frequently applied.
+The increased use of specific herbicides with GM herbicide-tolerant crops resulted in the emergence and spread of herbicide-resistant (HR) weeds, or “superweeds” (in fact, there currently are 37 species of weeds that are tolerant to glyphosate around the world).
+These weeds develop resistance to certain herbicides when they are widely and frequently applied to them.

 Superbugs